Topl/Knowledge-Base/docs/Developers/06-Software Development Kits/02-BramblSc.md

 # BramblSc

-Apparatus's Brambl SDK implemented in Scala
+Apparatus' Brambl SDK implemented in Scala

 Multiple artifacts will be built from this repo.
 Some will be just for Apparatus clients and some will be shared.